Renormalization of scalar field theories in rational spacetime dimensions

 For this and some other cases we will include the anomalous dimension of the mass operator

-Its renormalization is carried out by inserting the operator in a $\phi$ $2$-point function and using the same integral evaluation.
-The nullification of the momentum flowing through the operator is infrared safe.
+Its renormalization is carried out by inserting the operator in a $2$-point function.
 Also the graphs which contribute are generated by {\sc Qgraf} but we have not illustrated these graphically.
 Instead they can be deduced from the vertex topologies as they can be derived from graphs where there are only two internal propagators connecting with an external vertex.
 Replacing that vertex by the operator ${\cal O}$ gives a contributing topology to the $2$-point function for the operator renormalization.
-For higher order potentials we were unable to generate the operator graphs using {\sc Qgraf} due to the enormity of the generation.
-As an application of these renormalization group functions we have evaluated the critical exponent $\sigma$ which was estimated in \cite{13} using functional renormalization group methods.
+As an application of these renormalization group functions we have evaluated the critical exponent $\sigma$ which was estimated in \cite{15} using functional renormalization group methods.
 The exponent is defined by the hyperscaling relation

 where $d$~$=$~$\frac{10}{3}$~$-$~$2\epsilon$, $\eta$~$=$~$\gamma^{\phi^5}_\phi(g_c)$ and $g_c$ is the non-zero critical coupling constant given by the solution of $\beta^{\phi^5}(g_c)$~$=$~$0$.
 It corresponds to a Wilson-Fisher fixed point.
 We find